ScaledAgileDevOps/SADMF/content/Release Convoy/Ceremonies/_index.md

 ## Press Gang

-In the Press Gang ceremony, each [Feature Captain](/organization/#feature-captain-fc) chooses between 2 and 20 [Code Engineers](/organization/#code-engineer-ce) from the coding pool to deliver the next feature.
+In the Press Gang ceremony, each [Feature Captain](/organization/#feature-captain-fc) chooses 2 to 20 [Code Engineers](/organization/#code-engineer-ce) from the coding pool to deliver the next feature.
 This ensures each [Code Engineer](/organization/#code-engineer-ce) is allowed to work on new and interesting things and that all are fully utilized.

 ## Scrum of Scrum of Scrums